Microsoft-USEduAzure/workshops/powerbi-report-in-an-hour/readme.md

 - [Publish your Power BI report to the Power BI Service](pbi-service.md): (**Optional** - according to time available and access to Power BI Service):
   - Publish your Power BI report to the Power BI Service
-  - Open a web browser and navigate to the Power BI Service
   - Use web browser to interact with published Power BI report

 ### Power BI References